Alterae/discord-bot/README.md

 ### Commands

-- `about` - show info about the bot (name, version, GitHub repo, description, etc.)
 - `poll` - a poll command, because we don't have enough of those
 - `roll` - roll dice using dice notation
 - `flip` - flip a coin